Non-Linear Scoring Model for Translation Quality Evaluation: Proposed Non-Linear Scoring Model

 \subsection{Limitations of Linear Extrapolation}

-Linear scoring models typically assume that acceptable error counts increase proportionally with the sample size.
-For example, if a client accepts 5 minor errors in a 1000-word sample, the model allows 10 errors in 2000 words, 15 in 3000, etc. However, as shown in Sections~\ref{sec:empirical} and~\ref{sec:physhophysical}, this assumption may be misaligned with the way content users perceive quality.
+Linear scoring models assume that acceptable error counts increase proportionally with sample length.
+For example, if an institution accepts 5 minor errors in a 1{,}000-word sample, linear scaling permits 10 minor errors in 2{,}000 words and 15 in 3{,}000 words.
+However, as shown in Sections~\ref{sec:empirical} and~\ref{sec:physhophysical}, this assumption is not consistent with elicited expert tolerances across variable-length samples.

-As noted above, many institutional clients describe their scoring guidelines in terms that sound linear—roughly “about one serious error per page” as a tolerable upper bound.
-In practice, however, evaluators do not extend that allowance proportionally.
-When the sample expands to seven pages, they do not simply treat seven serious errors as acceptable; instead, reviewers report that they would typically fail such a sample already at three or four serious errors.
-In other words, tolerance tightens as the sample grows: the acceptable error density falls with text length.
-What matters is not a linear accumulation of defects, but how those defects shape the perceived quality of the translation as a whole.
-This asymmetry shows why linear extrapolation is misleading: it inflates the acceptable error count in longer samples and diminishes the perceived severity of errors in shorter ones.
+In practice, institutional guidance may appear linear when expressed informally (e.g., ``approximately one serious error per page''), yet observed acceptance judgments are typically sublinear.
+When sample size increases to multiple pages, evaluators do not generally accept a strictly proportional increase in severe errors; instead, tolerance per unit length decreases with text length.
+This indicates that proportional extrapolation can systematically overestimate acceptable error totals for longer samples and underestimate the impact of errors in shorter samples.